yogesh5466/My-Todo-App/README.md

 # My-Todo-App
-Todo App in Android using MVVC Architecture.
+Todo App in Android using MVVM Architecture.

 The opening screen(StartActivity.java) has welcome text using time of the day, AddTodo button and Recyclerview for showing complete Todo List.